isomerpages/np-infosite/_quick-links/IT Policies & Practices (Acceptable Use Policy).md

 Resources is in any way threatened.</p>
 <p>8.3&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the event of a
-malware infection, users shall immediately disconnect their infected system from the network and contact NP IT Helpdesk or <a rel="noopener noreferrer nofollow" target="_blank">ITSecurityManager@np.edu.sg</a> to initiate appropriate follow up actions.</p>
+malware infection, users shall immediately disconnect their infected system from the network and contact NP IT Helpdesk or <a href="mailto:ITSecurityManager@np.edu.sg" rel="noopener noreferrer nofollow" target="_blank">ITSecurityManager@np.edu.sg</a> to initiate appropriate follow up actions.</p>
 <p>8.4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Users shall not knowingly
 connect an endpoint system infected by malware or suspected to be tampered